ErnestWinata/capstone-project/README.md

 ## API Endpoints

 POST /cities: Create a new city.

 GET /cities: Get a list of all cities.

 GET /cities/<city_id>: Get details of a specific city.

 DELETE /cities/<city_id>: Delete a city.

+## Tools and Libraries Used

+- Flask: Web application framework for the backend.
+- React: JavaScript library for building the frontend user interface.
+- SQLAlchemy: SQL toolkit and Object-Relational Mapping (ORM) for Python.

 ```console
 $ tree -L 2